cbefus/Eynnyd/docs/source/guide/tutorials/hello_world.rst

             .set_utf8_body("Hello World")\
             .build()

 It's simply a function which takes a :ref:`request <request>` and returns a :ref:`response <response>`.
+Many other frameworks provide you with both a request and response as inputs to your handlers.
+This is exploiting output parameters and is generally a violation of Clean Code.
+We prefer to use returns for outputs and reserve parameters for inputs.
 For the purposes of this handler, we don't care anything about the request, all we want to do is return a response with the content "Hello World".

 We are using Eynnyds built in :ref:`ResponseBuilder <response>`. to construct a response.
 It is possible to build responses yourself, but the :code:`ResponseBuilder` is a convenient